Computer Stuff

 A List Apart

-“…explores the design, development, and meaning of web content, with a special focus on techniques and benefits of designing with web standards.”
+“For People Who Make Websites … A List Apart explores the design, development, and meaning of web content, with a special focus on web standards and best practices.”

 Web Style Guide